-When I consider the phrase, “who’s on first,” I think of the trio of comedians from the 1920s golden age, The Three Stooges: Moe, Curly and Larry.
-The scattered trio fed off each other with three part humor during a depressed time as the stock market crashed, and many were in financial crisis with food shortages.
+When I consider the phrase, “who’s on first,” I think of the trio of comedians from the 1920s golden age, Abbot and Costello.
+The comedians fed off each other with witty humor during a depressed time as the stock market crashed, and many were in financial crisis with food shortages.

 This same phrase “who’s on first”, could be a phrase from a softball or baseball game.
 It covers two teams: the offense as the guy on first base from the opposing team or the defender who covers first base preventing a successful hit at bat.